nobleans-playground/coding-challenge-snakes/RULE_BRAINSTORM.md

 - time limit for calculating the moves?
 0.2 max limit per move on average?
 - aim for max 5 minutes
 - 0.2 second calculation time, 5 steps/second,
+- if you are double the length of your opponent, you can eat the opponent
+- if you are longer than 10, you can start eating the opponent
+- your score is length + 10 bonus if you survived the longest

 Other rules brainstormed: